brightskiesinc/Reverse_Time_Migration/docs/manual/AdvancedRunningOptions.md

 Should be specified in Hz.
 Should be a value ```> 0```.

 **```dt-relax```**\
 Is the factor to be multiplied in the dt calculated by the stability criteria as an extra measure of safety, should be > 0 and < 1, normally 0.9.

 **```block-x```, ```block-z``` and ```block-y```**\
 These parameters control the cache blocking in OpenMP and the workgroup/elements per workitem in DPC++, they have different constraints according to the device or technology used (The constraint is told in the running part for each device).

-**```cor-block```**\
-Is a DPC++ only parameter that controls the workgroup size for the correlation operation.

 **```algorithm```**\
 Is a DPC++ only parameter that can take the value of ```cpu```, ```gpu```, ```gpu-semi-shared``` and ```gpu-shared```.
 The different gpu options will select different kernel optimizations to run.
 Both ```gpu``` and ```gpu-shared``` give the best performance when the blocking is tuned correctly.

 **```device```**\
 Is a DPC++ only parameter that can either be none, making device selection be using default selector according to type of the algorithm chosen.
 A pattern can also be provided to make a custom device selection and choose a certain device.
 Example: ```"device" : "Gen9"``` to specifically select Intel Gen9 Graphics card.

 <br>

 #### Window Block

 **```enable```**\
 Is an option that enables windowing migration, this make the migration of each shot only happen in a sub-domain taken from the full domain according to window parameters, around the source of each shot.
 This contributes to large speedups, but might affect accuracy if not careful in selecting the window.
 Supported options are <```yes```> and <```no```>.

 **```left-window```**\
 The window to take left of the source point in x-axis.

 **```right-window```**\
 The window to take right of the source point in x-axis.